 The Tiny Project house is our attempt to live a simpler, more conscious, debt-free life, and in doing so help to set an example and educate the community about alternative, affordable, more sustainable ways of living.

-Our ideal parking spot would be as close to downtown Sebastopol as possible, or in a quiet residential neighborhood, preferably within biking distance to groceries and another amenities in town.
+Our ideal parking spot would be as close to downtown Austin as possible, in a quiet residential neighborhood, preferably within biking distance to groceries and another amenities in town.
 We are open to any location in the Austin area, either tucked in a back yard somewhere, or in a emerging tiny house community.

 Desired “move-in” date